brynbellomy/ginkgo-reporter/README.md

-# gomega-reporter
+# ginkgo-reporter

-A test reporter for the Gomega testing framework.
+A test reporter for the Ginkgo testing framework.

 Use the following lines to initialize your test suite: